LiterallyBlah/5ire-ng/README.md

 - **Dynamic tool support detection** (green indicator for supported tools)
 - **Sync button** for model state synchronisation

+### Other Improvements
+- Check the roadmap for more specific changes/improvements

 ### 📖 Core 5ire Features
 - All the original features from 5ire, including:
   - Conversation management